What is a coffee enema, why to do them, health benefits, what equipment you need, what coffee and water to use, how to do them, and contraindications.

 ❤️ don’t rush… allow yourself plenty of time and a quiet space to learn to do coffee enemas.
 Listen to relaxing music, practice deep breathing, read your favorite book.

 ❤️ slow flow… let the coffee flow very slowly into your body.
 This allows your colon to adjust to the flow without cramping too much.
 Having the coffee enema bucket too high above your body may also allow the coffee to flow in too fast.
 My enema buckets sits on the edge of the tub, which is about 15 inches high.
 This gives a nice slow, steady gravity flow.
+Start by putting in just one cup of the coffee and allow your body to adjust to having it in.
+Then open the clamp and put in a bit more.
+Work slowly to get the coffee in, pausing in between fills.
+If you are having a hard time holding just a small amount of coffee, start with just a 1-2 cup coffee enema.

 ❤️ don’t stress…. you don’t have to do it exactly as I’m instructing you.
 Find what works for you.
 Some folks don’t like lying on their side.
 That’s OK.
 On the back is fine.
 Some folks have a hard time holding it in for 12-15 minutes.
 Do 2 short coffee enemas in a row instead.
 It’s all just learning.